Advanced Forwarding

 URLs are matched as follows:

-- When the request URL is /elb/abc.html, it matches both forwarding policy 01 and forwarding policy 02.
+- When the request path is /elb/abc.html, it matches both forwarding policy 01 and forwarding policy 02.
 However, the priority of forwarding policy 01 is higher than that of forwarding policy 02.
 Forwarding policy 01 is used, and requests are forwarded to backend server group 01.

-- When the request URL is /exa/index.html, it matches both forwarding policy 03 and forwarding policy 04.
+- When the request path is /exa/index.html, it matches both forwarding policy 03 and forwarding policy 04.
 However, the priority of forwarding policy 03 is higher than that of forwarding policy 04.
 Forwarding policy 03 is used, and requests are forwarded to backend server group 03.

-URL Matching Based on Regular Expressions
+Path Matching Based on Regular Expressions

-A path can contain letters, digits, and special characters _~';@^-%#&$.*+?,=!:|\/()[]{} and must start with a slash (/). ${path} retains the path of the request.
+A path can contain letters, digits, and special characters: _~';@^-%#&$.*+?,=!:|\/()[]{} and must start with a slash (/). ${path} retains the path of the request.

 If you select regular expression match, the request path will be overwritten by the variables that match the regular expressions.